Back to California

 What This Bill Does

-• Changes the rules so that certificated and classified school employees, as well as academic and classified community college employees, who run out of sick days but still need more time off because they're ill or hurt can receive their full salary for up to five months.
+• Requires certificated and classified school employees, as well as academic and classified community college employees, who exhaust all available sick leave due to illness or accident to receive their full salary during the subsequent five-month absence.

 Who It Names or Affects